ethz-asl/segmap/README.md

 ## Running segmapper Examples

-make sure to source the segmap workspace before running the segmapper demonstrations:
+make sure to source the SegMap workspace before running the segmapper demonstrations:
 ```
 $ source ~/segmap_ws/devel/setup.bash
 ```

 #### Download demonstration files

-To download all necessary files, copy the contents of the [segmap_data](http://robotics.ethz.ch/~asl-datasets/segmap/segmap_data/) into ```~/.segmap/```.
+To download all necessary files, copy the content of the [segmap_data](http://robotics.ethz.ch/~asl-datasets/segmap/segmap_data/) into ```~/.segmap/```.

 #### Run online SLAM example

-The online SLAM example can be run with
+An online SLAM example can be run with
 ```
 $ roslaunch segmapper kitti_loop_closure.launch
 ```

 #### Run localization against known map example

-The localization example can be run with
+A localization example can be run with
 ```
 $ roslaunch segmapper kitti_localization.launch
 ```